kentik/config-snippets-cloud/cloud_Azure/terraform/module/README.md

 ## Python and dependencies

-This module uses Python to gather all Network Security Groups from specified Resource Groups and expose them to Terraform as external data source.
+This module uses Python script to list all Network Security Groups in specified Resource Groups and exposes the list to Terraform as external data source.
 To install Python and required packages:
 * [Install Python and PIP](https://docs.python.org/3/using/index.html)
 * Install packages - in module directory, execute: